Navigating Cultural Nuances: Business Etiquette in Dubai

 5. The Role of Hospitality in Business

-• Offering tea or coffee at meetings reflects the Emirati tradition of hospitality.
+• Offering tea or coffee is a customary sign of respect.

 Hosting Etiquette